HVAC Technician Job Description: Everything You Need For Hiring [+ Free Template]

 - Ability to work in confined spaces

-- Ability to work in a high-pressure, high-stakes environment
+- Ability to operate in a high-pressure, high-stakes work environment

-- Excellent interpersonal skills to respond to clients’ complaints, questions and needs
+- Interpersonal skills to respond to clients’ needs, questions, and concerns

 Include your HVAC technician’s salary or wage range.
 A range gives you and your candidates the flexibility to negotiate pay based on experience and skills.